 - medical history and physical exam, including a neurological exam

-- eye examination
+- eye exam

 - blood tests

-- medical imaging, which may include
+- medical imaging, such as

 - computed tomography (CT) scan

 - biopsy, with tests for genetic changes to help find the best way to treat your child

 - lumbar puncture (spinal tap).